 Miss Sam Agan is our Designated Safeguarding Lead and Designated Lead for Looked After Children

 Please support us by ensuring that your child attends school regularly – this is a parents’ legal responsibility.
 Failing to attend this school on a regular basis will be considered as a safeguarding matter.

 Any absence affects the pattern of a child’s schooling and regular absence will seriously affect their learning.
 Any pupil’s absence disrupts teaching routines so may affect the learning of others in the same class.

 Mrs Robinson is our Attendance Administrator– please contact her on 01670 813111 if you would like to discuss any aspect of attendance including any concerns you may have.

 We offer a secure and encouraging environment where children feel safe and their spiritual, moral and cultural development is enhanced through the delivery of our whole school curriculum, including our PSHE/RE curriculum, core values, work with external agencies, charities and the local community.

-We complete an e-safety audit every year and this supports our comprehensive Policy.
-All pupils and staff sign up to and Acceptable Use Agreement.
-All usage is monitored by specialist software called Policy Central.
-Pupils are taught how to stay safe online and what to do if they are worried.
+We have an e-safety team in place at Central who actively promote monitor e-safety.
+We also carry out an e-safety audit every year and this supports our comprehensive in-school policy.
+All pupils, staff and visitors to school must read and sign our Acceptable Use Policy before any access to our systems is allowed.
+All usage is monitored by specialist software called Senso Cloud and this is backed up by our own robust firewall and web filtering.
+Pupils are taught how to stay safe online and this is regularly reinforced in IT lessons and what to do or who they can talk to if they are worried.